MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/inventory.md

 Azure Service Health includes:

-- **Azure status**: A global view of the health of Azure services.
+- **Azure status:** A global view of the health of Azure services.
-- **Service health**: A personalized view of the health of your Azure services.
+- **Service health:** A personalized view of the health of your Azure services.
-- **Resource health**: A deeper view of the health of your individual resources.
+- **Resource health:** A deeper view of the health of your individual resources.

 ::: zone target="chromeless"